melikesoygullucu/melikesoygullucu/README.md

 Hello, I am Melike.
 I am a third year student at Abdullah Gül University.
 I have experiences about Java, C, Dart, Flutter, MySQL and Swift.
-I am actively developing mobile applications with Flutters.
+I am actively developing mobile applications with Flutter.
 On the other hand I am currently learning Swift for iOS side.
 I am open to learning and exploring new areas.

 <!--